 - It lasts for at least the same amount of time.

 - Most medicines break down, or deteriorate, over time.

-- Generic drug companies must do months-long "stability tests" to show that their versions last for at least the same amount of time as the brand-name.
+- Generic drug companies must do months-long "stability tests" to show that their products last for at least the same amount of time as the brand-name product.